sql-machine-learning/elasticdl/docs/designs/concepts.md

 ## Core Concepts

-Fundamentally, machine learning is using algorithms to extract information from raw data and represent it in some type of model.

-There are two kinds of parameters in a model, one is dense parameter, the other is sparse parameter.
-The sparse parameter is used by the embedding layer, so it is also called embedding table.
+There are usually two kinds of parameters in a deep learning model, one is dense parameter, the other is sparse parameter.
+The sparse parameter is used by the embedding layer, which is also called embedding table.
 The embedding table maps discrete ID *i* to embedding vector *vᵢ*.

 Both dense parameter and embedding table includes a tensor data field, and some other auxiliary fields, like name.
 Embedding table has an extra auxiliary field called indices.

 Tensor is used to represented a n-dim data.
-We support several data types, such as int8/int32/float32/float64.
+We support several data types, such as int8/int32/int64/float32/float64.

 Besides, we have two kinds of gradients, dense gradient and embedding table gradient.
-The components of dense gradient is the same with dense parameter, and the components of embedding table gradient is also the same with embedding table.
+The data structure of dense gradient is the same with dense parameter, and so is the embedding table gradient.

-In ElasticDL, only a large embedding layer is represented by an embedding table.
-For small embedding layer, a dense parameter is used, but its gradient is sparse.
-It has indices, which is actually an embedding table gradient.
+In ElasticDL, only the parameter of large embedding layer is represented by an embedding table.
+For small embedding layer, a dense parameter is used, and its gradient also has an indices field.
+In this case, the data structure of gradient is not dense param, but an embedding table.

 Let's make a short summary, following is all the core concepts used in ElasticDL: